This is the most comprehensive NetSuite pricing & licensing guide on the planet.

-A: A NetSuite full user license is (click-to-calculate) / month / user.
-However you'd need to add up the entire cost of the suite, your advanced modules and user licenses and divide the total by the number of users in your environment to come up with this figure.
+A: To determine your actual per use cost, you'd need to add up the entire cost of the suite, your advanced modules and user licenses and divide the total by the number of users in your environment to come up with this exact figure.

 Making the Leap

-NetSuite Solution Providers, like Cumula 3 Group, can assist with your NetSuite ERP evaluation and will work with you and Oracle to ensure you negotiate an amazing NetSuite license contract that meets your needs and your budget.
+NetSuite Solution Providers, like Cumula 3 Group, can assist with your NetSuite ERP evaluation and will work with you and NetSuite to help you negotiate an amazing NetSuite license contract that meets your needs, budget and timeline.

-You don't have to go it alone, let the NetSuite licensing experts help you get the most value possible from your NetSuite investment!
+You don't have to go at it alone, let the NetSuite licensing experts at Cumula 3 Group help you extract the most value from your NetSuite investment.